YosephKS/To-Do-Web-App/README.md

 Furthermore, it is **essential to have VPN set up** to run this Application because it uses Google Map API, which might disrupt its implementation if Chinese Network is used.

+# MySQL Setup

 # Executing Procedure

-After cloning the (master) repository, the following will be the procedure to run the Web Application.
+After cloning the (master) repository, the following will be the procedure to run the Web Application using Bash Terminal.

-1. Run the local MySQL server (password is required)
+1. Open Bash Terminal and run the local MySQL server (password is required)
 ```sh
     $ mysql -u root -p
 ```